The regulatory conditions for foreign investments in Russia

 The Unified Customs Tariff of the EAEU has undergone periodic revision since 2011, with the rates of import customs duties set in accordance with Russia’s obligations within the WTO, which were outlined in the WTO Accession Protocol.

 In 2015, members of the EAEU decided to adopt a new customs code of the EAEU, which would replace the Customs Code of the CU (effective from 2010).
-The new customs code resulted in the codification of some 17 supranational regulations of the EAEU, including the customs valuation rules, the importation and exportation of cash by individuals, international mail, etc. The EAEU Customs Code was finally issued on 12 April 2017.
+The new customs code resulted in the codification of 17 supranational regulations of the EAEU, including the customs valuation rules, the importation and exportation of cash by individuals, international mail, etc. The EAEU Customs Code was finally issued on 12 April 2017.

 The EAEU Customs Code came into force on 1 January 2018.